abyssDS/sfmlWiki/TutorialUsingView.md

 But now comes the center of view, which is in fact defined from the middle point of the display area.
 The view uses a Cartesian coordinate system too but this time the X axis gets flipped.
 In the end we have the point (0, 0) (also known as origin) in middle of the view, the maximum x and y values are in the top left corner and the minimal and negative x and y values are in the bottom right corner.
 What you're now actually can set with `setCenter` is the where origin of the rendering coordinate system is put in the coordinate system of the view.
 I hope the following images will clarify the situation a bit.

-The black square should represent the window and since we set the viewport to a fixed value the origin of the `sf::View` coordination system will always be in the middle of the window.
-Here are the two separated coordination systems:
+The black square should represent the window and since we set the viewport to a fixed value the origin of the `sf::View` coordinate system will always be in the middle of the window.
+Here are the two separated coordinate systems:

 [![coord-view](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-render_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-render_.png)